oliverphilcox/EffectiveHalos/docs/index.rst

 EffectiveHalos is a fast Python code providing models of the real-space matter power spectrum, based a combination of the Halo Model and Effective Field Theory, which are 1\% accurate up to :math:`k = 1h\,\mathrm{Mpc}^{-1}`.
 It can additionally compute accurate the covariance of halo cluster counts, both and alone and with the matter power spectrum, featuring a model for halo exclusion.

-This is based on the work of Philcox, Spergel \& Villaescusa-Navarro (in prep.), and makes use of the CLASS and FAST-PT codes for computing linear and one-loop power spectra respectively.
+This is based on the work of [Philcox, Spergel \& Villaescusa-Navarro 2020](https://arxiv.org/abs/2004.09515), and makes use of the CLASS and FAST-PT codes for computing linear and one-loop power spectra respectively.

 Authors: